 This is a flavor packed, non-mayo pasta salad that is going to knock your socks off.
 Chicken, cheese, bacon, and jalapeños.
 This is guaranteed to be the favorite dish at every summer pot-luck you attend.

 This salad comes together easily.
 There are several shortcuts you can take to make it even quicker.
-I’m including a quick recipe for marinated grilled chicken in case you want/need it, but with the great prepared options out there like rotisserie chickens and packaged grilled chicken strips, it’s not totally necessary.
+We included a quick recipe for marinated grilled chicken in case you want/need it, but with the great prepared options out there like rotisserie chickens and packaged grilled chicken strips, it’s not totally necessary.
 See below the pasta salad recipe for those directions.

 This chicken pasta salad can be a side, but it’s substantial enough to eat as a main dish with some fruit on the side.
-I know pasta salads tend to be served chilled or at room temperature, but I have to tell you that we tried it both chilled and piping hot… and it was delicious both ways.
-So I guess what I’m saying is, even if you’re not looking for a new pasta salad recipe, this could be worth your time as a new dinner to have on rotation.
+Pasta salads tend to be served chilled or at room temperature, but we tried this both chilled and piping hot… and it was delicious both ways.
+So even if you’re not looking for a new pasta salad recipe, this could be worth your time as a new dinner to have on rotation.

-Now to decide what to have for dessert… (Here’s an easy no-churn ice cream that’s perfect for the 4th!)
+Now to decide what to have for dessert… (Here’s an easy no-churn ice cream that’s perfect for summer!)

 Chicken Pasta Salad with Bacon and Jalapeños